ginolhac/target-demos/README.md

 # … with 1,836 more rows
 ```

-For each the 3 demos, we use different versions of the same data:
+For each the 4 demos, we use different versions of the same data:

 - One tabulated-separated-value (tsv) file of 1847 lines (1846 observations + 1 header)
+- Same as before but with plotting functions in a separate R script
 - One folder that contains 13 tsv of 143 lines
 - Three folders of 2, 4 and 7 tsv of 143 lines each